 Creating an online store can be one of the easiest and most fun parts of starting a makeup line.
 There are several ecommerce platforms (such as Shopify, Squarespace, BigCommerce, WooCommerce, and Wix) that make it easy to launch an ecommerce site without requiring a web developer.

 Before you push your website live to officially launch your makeup line, don’t forget to test the entire purchase experience to make sure everything is working correctly.
-Most ecommerce platforms make it easy to test run an order, so you can verify shipping settings look right, your checkout page is optimized, and that your post-purchase emails are firing correctly.
+Most ecommerce platforms make it easy to test run an order, so you can verify shipping settings look right, your checkout page is optimised, and that your post-purchase emails are firing correctly.

 6. Market your brand